appsquickly/typhoon/README.md

 * There's already a defacto or recognized standard with the Spring-style approach in Java, .NET and ActionScript.
 * Evyeryone knows XML.
-* As for learning the markup: You don't need to, because, its very easy to provide code-completion and hints.
+* As for learning the markup: You don't need to, because there's code-completion and hints.
 As it stands now, I have schema-based completion, which is pretty cool.
-And I'm working with the Jetbrains team to provide more code introspections for <a href="http://www.jetbrains.com/objc/">AppCode</a> so you get initializer, selector and property-name completion.
+And I'm working with the Jetbrains team to provide more code introspections for <a href="http://www.jetbrains.com/objc/">AppCode</a> so you get initializer, selector and property-names.
 * It provides very low overhead, so is compatible with memory and CPU-constrained devices.
 * It can still be used as the foundation for a future GUI-tool - this is what Apple does with Interface Builder and StoryBoards.